 Director, Ohio Department of Public Safety

 The Safer Ohio Initiative also incorporates a comprehensive strategy of emergency preparedness.
 For the first time in Ohio history, the Ohio Emergency Management Agency is now providing 24/7/365 support and operational staffing through an integrated intelligence approach.
 Consolidated departmental resources have also allowed additional investments in intelligence analytic services for law enforcement, homeland security and first responders.

-An investment in training has been bolstered with the recent integration of an undergraduate level public safety leadership course conducted by The Ohio State University and a graduate level multi-year course operated by the Ohio Association of Chiefs of Police.
-Training for both programs is now conducted at the newly opened leadership wing at the Ohio State Highway Patrol Academy.
+An investment in training has been bolstered with the integration of an undergraduate level public safety leadership course conducted by The Ohio State University and a graduate level multi-year course operated by the Ohio Association of Chiefs of Police.
+Training for both programs is now conducted at the new leadership wing at the Ohio State Highway Patrol Academy.
 Ohio now also leads the nation in first responders trained in the Traffic Incident Management safety program and the number of certified Drug Recognition Expert (DRE) officers have increased to take Ohio from one of the lowest DRE officer trained states to one of the states with among the most.

 Director Born holds Bachelor of Science in journalism and Master of Social Science in deviant behavior degrees from Ohio University.
 He completed the FBI's National Executive Institute, governance training at Harvard Business School and leadership training at the United States Army War College.